flutnet/flutnet-xamarin-bindings/README.md

 > This guide Refer to Flutter 2.0.4: ensure to install this specific version.

-To check if Flutter is correrctly installed run
+To check if Flutter is correctly installed run

 ```sh
 flutter doctor -v